 The dividend-price ratio, an indication of the yield investors receive through dividends by holding stocks, decreased to 1.72 percent in the second quarter from 1.88 percent in the first quarter.
-The earnings-price ratio increased to 3.53 percent in the first quarter from 3.11 percent in the fourth quarter.
-Both of these ratios are still substantially below the 4.1 percent real rate of interest on corporate bonds and their respective historical averages, 2.92 percent and 6.02 percent (figure 12).
+The earnings-price ratio increased to 3.70 percent in the second quarter from 3.52 percent in the first quarter.
+Both of these ratios are still substantially below the 4.1 percent real rate of interest on corporate bonds and their respective historical averages, 2.92 percent and 5.99 percent (figure 12).
 Typically, the earnings-price ratio falls below the real return on bonds when analysts expect earnings to rise rapidly.

-Nonfinancial corporate businesses have tried to maintain dividends in the face of sagging profits, resulting in an unusually high dividend to operating profit payout rate of 61.7 percent in the first quarter of 2003, just below the highest ever recorded (figure 13, lower panel).
+As earnings have begun to recover, the operating profit payout rate for nonfinancial corporations has declined, from 61.7 in the first quarter to 56.9 in the second quarter (figure 13, lower panel).
 It remains to be seen if the elimination of the dividend tax will have any effect on the payout rate.
-Standard and Poor's believes the transience of the new law and the de-emphasis on dividends over the last decade will translate into a minimal effect on the payout ratio.

-The number of downgrades in both investment and speculative grade securities increased in June after dipping in May, while the number of upgrades was miniscule (figure 15, top and middle panels).
+Moody's did not make many changes to the ratings of investment grade securities, but the upgrades of speculative grade securities increased sharply, while the number of downgrades declined (figure 15, top and middle panels).
 The default rate on junk bonds decreased sharply in July to its lowest point since March 2001 (figure 15, lower panel).